ProjectRamo/FSND/projects/01_fyyur/starter_code/notes.md

 For loading in the shows, wrote up some PSQL by hand in load_shows.sql and copy and pasted them into psql as postgres

+## Small things that took a long time

+json generates double quotes but the front wanted single quotes.
+When you add a dict to a list, it doesn't make a copy so you add the last dict.